29 Best Souvenirs in Cancun and Where to Buy Them

 Some of the larger souvenir stores have prices marked.

-The number of souvenirs in the markets can be overwhelming, but take your time looking around before making your selection.
+The number of souvenirs in the markets can be overwhelming, but take your time looking around before selecting.

-✔️ Lastly, it is easy to buy more souvenirs in Mexico than you expected.
+👉 Lastly, buying more souvenirs in Mexico is easier than you expected.

 With so many amazing handicrafts and local food and drink items, you can easily buy more than you have room for in your suitcase.

-Plan ahead when coming to Mexico and leave some of your suitcase empty so you have room to take home all souvenirs you buy!
+Plan ahead when coming to Mexico and leave some of your suitcase empty, so you have room to take home all the souvenirs you buy!

 Frequently Asked Questions about Souvenirs in Cancun